flowdock/Flowdock.NET/README.md

 Since Rally generally prefers the other style (and I do too!), interfaces are the only files that look like this.

+## Running the Tests

+You will need to install NUnit, you can get it [here](http://nunit.org/?p=download), I recommend just grabbing the MSI.
+This will install the NUnit runner app on your box.
+Launch that, then load up the `flowdock.nunit` file at the root of the repo.
+Make sure the solution is built, and from there running the tests should be straightforward.